spiffe/tornjak/docs/tornjak-quickstart.md

 ```

 ### Updating the SPIRE Server statefulset
 Next, we need to update the image of the SPIRE server statefulset, as well as make sure we pass in the Tornjak config.

+The statefulset will be different depnding on whether you wish to use the sidecar implementation of Tornjak, where there is a separate container, or the image of the Tornjak backend that contains the SPIRE agent in the same container:

+<details><summary>[Click] For the Tornjak-backend wrapped with the SPIRE server</summary>

 The statefulset will look something like this, where we have commented leading with a 👈 on the changed or new lines:

 ```
 ➜  quickstart git:(master) cat server-statefulset.yaml